trianantoputra/top-down-parsing/README.md

 # Top Down Parsing with Brute Force & Recursive Descent Parsing

-The matrix will automatically filled the outer border incrementally starting from designated point.
+Parsing a string with brute force & recursive descent parsing.
+The program will detect wether the string accepted according to the pre-determined rules.
 This repository is archived from the 5th-semester group project on the compilation techniques course, Sriwijaya University.

 ## Members: